southerneer/southerneer.com/app/about.markdown

 published: false
 ---

 What's a "Southerneer"?
 That's a combination of "southerner" and "engineer".
-You see, I was born and raised in North Carolina and I fiddle with websites and technology from time to time.
+I was born and raised in North Carolina and I fiddle with websites and technology from time to time.

 What can I do for you?
 Anything web-related is right in my wheelhouse.
 Got an idea for a website but need help making it a reality?
 I'm on it.
 Got a site already but it sucks.
 I understand, I've seen it a million times before, and I can help.
 Looking to take an existing site to the next level?
 I can help you think through that process, advise on best practices and technologies, and execute on that plan.